shabin5785/react-notes/Notes_1.md

 ### Observable and Promise
 - with observable pattern, we can get notified when ever an event occurs and respond to it.
 With promise pattern, we can still get the data, but we need to trigger a request and get the data.
 Push vs Pull.
 Both are async.

+- async data fetch i fine to be done in a component if that is the only component that needs the data.
+If anohter component also needs the data and those two components are loaded independantly, then we might be in a situation where, data fetching component is not loaded and other one is loaded, with no data.
+So we can move the fetch to a reducer fn so that we can make data fetch independant of component.